-HSA 4210 Advanced Healthcare Law and Ethics 40 hours, 4 credits
+HSA 4210 Advanced Healthcare Law and Ethics

 This course examines ethical theories and the principles of bioethics.
 Students will analyze these theories and principles and apply them to ethical problems in the healthcare field.
 This course includes educational resources from Harvard Business Publishing.